Replace a database node

 9. Starts the new node with the same token range as the original node

 The amount of data that the new nodes must rebuild determines how long the replacement process takes.
-During this time, the cluster remains operational but may experience increased load due to the data streaming process.
+During this time, the cluster remains operational but might experience increased load due to the data streaming process.

 Performance impact